ian-a-beard/ian-a-beard.github.io/_posts/2025-03-26-picducanigou.md

 ### Preamble

-In the year 2024 from October 11 to November 24 I lived on a small horse farm inthe foothills of the Pyrenees Mountains in France.
+In the year 2024 from October 11 to November 24, I lived on a small horse farm inthe foothills of the Pyrenees Mountains in France.
-On my last full day there I summited a nearby mountain, the Pic du Canigou.
+On my last full day before leaving I summited the nearby Canigou mountain.
+I had been fixing to hike it during my stay, but it wasn't until the last day that the weather and my confidence aligned and I finally gave it a shot.
+I began the hike early in the morning to finish the 28.4 mile hike before sundown.
-It ended up being a 28.4 mile hike, which took me 11 hours and 37 minutes to complete.
+In total, it took me 11 hours and 37 minutes to complete.
-Here is a sequence of photos I took during that hike which illustrate the endeavor.
+Here is a sequence of photos I took which illustrate the endeavor.

 ### Hiking Pic du Canigou

 <div class="row mt-3">